 Apple today introduced iPhone, combining three products — a revolutionary mobile phone, a widescreen iPod with touch controls, and a breakthrough Internet communications device with desktop-class email, web browsing, searching and maps — into one small and lightweight handheld device. iPhone introduces an entirely new user interface based on a large multi-touch display and pioneering new software, letting users control iPhone with just their fingers. iPhone also ushers in an era of software power and sophistication never before seen in a mobile device, which completely redefines what users can do on their mobile phones.

-Jobs’ original iPhone demo also included playing TV shows and movies, as well as showing off the Photos app and the Calendar app.
+Jobs’ original iPhone demo also included playing TV shows and movies, as well as showing off the Photos and Calendar apps.
 (He couldn’t tout the App Store because that wouldn’t come along until the following year.)

-Watch Jobs’ Macworld 2007 keynote to touch a bit of the magic:
+Watch Jobs’ Macworld 2007 keynote to relive the magical iPhone unveiling:

 There were plenty of counter-revolutionaries